tlikonen/cl-decimals/README.md

       (:keyword form)
       ...)

-`name` is the symbol that names the function. `keyword` must be a valid keyword argument for the `format-decimal-number` function (see its documentation for more information). `form` is evaluated and the value is used with the `keyword` argument.
-Macro's side effect is that global function `name` is defined.
+_Name_ is the symbol that names the function. _Keyword_ must be a valid keyword argument for the `format-decimal-number` function (see its documentation for more information). _Form_ is evaluated and the value is used with the _keyword_ argument.
+Macro's side effect is that global function _name_ is defined.
 It can be used with the `~/` directive of `cl:format` function.

 Examples: